johnmee/johnmee.com/pages/2008-10-30-aeron-or-leap-chair-review.md

 A chair is an underrated essential item for a programmer; consider how much time is spent in it.

 Things came to a head when I moved recently.
 Whilst lugging around all those boxes and furniture my back insisted on telling me it is in poor health.
-Most probably I arrived at this situation by sitting a large, very impressive, leather executive chair which my cousin lent me whilst he is overseas.
-It really looks and feels great to other people who saw me in it; but was terrible for me to actually sit in over time - being quite a short fella perhaps didn't help.
-I was adopting such a curved slouch that I was even putting a cushion in behind me to fill some of the gap.
+I arrived at this situation by sitting in a large, very impressive, leather executive chair which my cousin lent me whilst he is overseas.
+It really looks and feels great to project that successful-man-with-CEO-chair aura when people walk in the room; but was terrible to actually sit in over time - being quite a short fella perhaps didn't help.
+I was adopting such a curved slouch that I was even slotting a cushion in behind me to fill some of the gap.

 Anyway I decided it was time to get a proper "task" chair to alleviate the situation.